Easy-axis Heisenberg model on the triangular lattice: from supersolid to gapped solid: Dynamical spin response

 with $S=1/2$, i.e., $m_\perp \sim \sqrt{\alpha/2 - h/(3J)}$ for $\alpha \ll1$ relevant here.
 As $\alpha\to 0$, the classical result gives decreasing $m_\perp\sim \sqrt{\alpha/2}$.

-Once the classical ground state is determined, the LSW dispersions are calculated by following Ref. \onlinecite{toth15} and shown in the main text.
-We note that at $m\sim 1/3$ the full model LSW approximations gives slightly lower energies at the upper edge of second branch, than the effective HL model and analytical result shown in Fig.~\ref{fig4}d in the main text.
-The LSW results shown in the main text in Figs.~\ref{fig4}(b,c) are calculated at the magnetic fields $h$ that give the corresponding magnetizations $m$ in the numerical ED calculation.
-We also find that in the calculated small $\alpha$ and $h=0$ the lower branch of the LSW dispersion possesses a width and magnon velocity $v$ are proportional to $\alpha$ at $h=0$, while $v$ at finite fields can be within LSW quite well approximated with $v(\alpha,h)\sim \alpha\,m_\perp(\alpha,h)/m_\perp(\alpha,h=0)$.
+Once the classical ground state is determined, the LSW dispersions are calculated by following Ref. \onlinecite{toth15} and shown in Fig~\ref{fig6}.
+We note that at $m\sim 1/3$ the full model LSW approximations give slightly lower energies at the upper edge of the second branch, than the effective HL model and the analytical result shown in Fig.~\ref{fig6}(d).
+The LSW results shown in the in Figs.~\ref{fig6}(b,c) are calculated at the magnetic fields $h$ that give the corresponding magnetizations $m$ in the numerical ED calculation.
+We also find that for small $\alpha$ and $h=0$ the lower branch of the LSW dispersion possesses a width and magnon velocity $v$ proportional to $\alpha$, while for $h>0$ it is well approximated by $v(\alpha,h)\sim \alpha\,m_\perp(\alpha,h)/m_\perp(\alpha,h=0)$.

 LSW at $h=m=0$ suggests $m_\perp\sim \sqrt{\alpha/2}$ for $\alpha \to 0$, decreasing with $h >0$ and vanishing at $h>h_c$.
 For $m>0$ this qualitatively (but not quantitatively) agrees with the numerical result in Fig.~\ref{fig1}(b), but clearly disagrees with vanishing $m_\perp \sim 0$ at $h \to 0$.
 Finally, for $m\sim 1/3$ and $m=2/9$ shown in Figs. \ref{fig6}(c,d) the maximal spectral intensity resembles qualitatively the LSW dispersion, while for $m=1/9$ and $m=0$, the agreement is much worse, with a much broader numerical spectra and additional pronounced modes at ${\bf q}_K$ and ${\bf q}_M$.